-D. Idaho Power Reply
+C. Idaho Power Reply

-Idaho Power asserted that they processed the requests of the projects diligently and in good faith.
-Reply at 8.
-However, Idaho Power argued that "the continuing and unchecked requirement for the Company to acquire additional intermittent and other QF generation regardless of its need for additional energy or capacity on its system not only circumvents the Integrated Resource Planning process and creates system reliability and operational issues, but it also increases the price its customers must pay for their energy needs."
-Applications at 4.
+Idaho Power stated that it executed the two Agreements in good faith and will honor them if approved by the Commission.
+Reply at 10.
+Idaho Power argued that "the continuing and unchecked requirement for the Company to acquire additional intermittent and other QF generation regardless of its need for additional energy or capacity on its system not only circumvents the Commission-mandated IRP planning process and creates system reliability and operational issues, but it also increases the price its customers must pay for their energy needs above the Company's actual avoided costs."
+Id. at 11.

-Idaho Power's reply comments explained its internal processing of PURPA power purchase agreements.2 Idaho Power states that, once the proposed draft PPA is in final draft form, an internal Idaho Power Sarbanes Oxley ('SOX') review is required.
+Idaho Power's reply comments explained its internal processing of PURPA power purchase agreements.4 Idaho Power states that, once the proposed draft PPA is in final draft form, an internal Sarbanes Oxley ('SOX') review is required.
 This review takes approximately 10 business days and provides confirmation from all necessary divisions within the Company that the contract meets all SOX requirements and thus enables Idaho Power to execute the PPA.
-Following the SOX review, three executable copies of the PPA are prepared and sent to the project for signature and execution.
+Following the SOX review, three executable copies of the PPA are prepared and sent to the project.
 When signed contracts are returned to Idaho Power by the project, Idaho Power schedules a time for the appropriate Idaho Power executive to sign and execute the agreement.
-Reply at 6.
+Id. at 6.
 "Generally this is accomplished within one to two business days of when the executed agreement is received back from the project, but is dependent on the limited availability of the required Company executive with the requisite authority to execute contracts containing such large monetary obligations as those contained in the typical 20-year PURPA PPA."
 Id.